-Where the Investment Committee retains a portfolio manager utilizing a pooled fund, the Investment Committee may accept the Investment Policy of that Pooled Fund for that Mandate.
-As a result, if this were to occur, the Investment Policy of that Pooled Fund would override any specific requirements contained in this Policy.
+Where the Investment Committee retains a portfolio manager utilizing a pooled fund, the Investment Committee will accept the Investment Policy of that Pooled Fund for that Mandate if it is within reasonable range of the Foundation Fund's Investment Policy Statement.
+As a result, the Investment Policy of that Pooled Fund would override any specific requirements contained in this Policy.
 The Manager is required to notify the Investment Committee promptly of any changes to that Investment Policy.
 Should the Investment Committee decide that the Pool's Investment Policy cannot be supported, it will change to a segregated approach with the current portfolio manager, or an alternative portfolio manager, with a Pooled Fund Investment Policy that can be supported, will be identified.